 The Group has received a favourable order from the Commissioner of Income tax (Appeals) for majority of grounds and considering the order passed, there will not be any demand on the Group.
 On the other grounds which are not favourable, the Group has filed an appeal before the Income Tax Appellate Tribunal ('ITAT').
-The Group has received the favourable order from ITAT.
+The Group has received a favourable order from ITAT.
+The assessment was reopened under section 148 and order has been passed under section 147 wherein demand of Rs 630 has been raised against the Group on account of certain disallowance made by the Income Tax department.
+The Group has filed for rectification application for arithmetical error in the computation of demand, once rectified there will be no demand.
+The Group has also filed a writ application with Honorable High Court of Karnataka against the order.

-- b) The Group has received income tax assessments for financial years 2006-07 and 2007-08 for the erstwhile subsidiary Mindtree Technologies Private Limited (MTPL) with demands amounting to Rs 11 and Rs 10 on account of certain disallowances/ adjustments made by income tax department.
+- b) The Group has received income tax assessment order for financial years 2006-07 and 2007-08 for the erstwhile subsidiary Mindtree Technologies Private Limited (MTPL) with demands amounting to Rs 11 and Rs 10 respectively on account of certain disallowances/adjustments made by income tax department.
 Management believes that the position taken by it on the matter is tenable and hence, no adjustment has been made to the financial statements.
 The Group has filed an appeal against the demand received.
 The Group has not deposited the amount of demand with the department.
-The department has adjusted pending refunds amounting to Rs 18 against these demands. - c) The Group has received income tax assessments under Section 143(3) of the Income-tax Act 1961 pertaining to erstwhile subsidiary Aztecsoft Limited for the financial years 2001-02, 2002-03, 2003-04, 2004-05, 2005-06, 2006-07, 2007-08 and 2008-09 wherein demand of Rs 215, Rs 49, Rs 61, Rs 28, Rs 58, Rs 119, Rs 214 and Rs 63 respectively has been raised against the Group.
+The department has adjusted pending refunds amounting to Rs 18 against these demands. - c) The Group has received income tax assessment order under Section 143(3) of the Incometax Act 1961 pertaining to erstwhile subsidiary Aztecsoft Limited for the financial years 2001-02, 2002-03, 2003-04, 2004-05, 2005-06, 2006-07, 2007-08 and 2008-09 wherein demand of Rs 215, Rs 49, Rs 61, Rs 28, Rs 58, Rs 119, Rs 214 and Rs 63 respectively has been raised against the Group.
 These demands have arisen mainly on account of transfer pricing adjustments made in the order.
 The Group has not accepted these orders and has been advised by its legal counsel/ advisors to prefer appeals before appellate authorities and accordingly the Group has filed appeals before the Commissioner of Income Tax (Appeals) and ITAT.
 The Group has deposited Rs 15 with the department against these demands.
 The department has adjusted pending refunds amounting to Rs 478 against these demands.
-The Group received a favourable order from the Commissioner of Income Tax (Appeals) for the year 2001-02 where in the Commissioner of Income Tax (Appeals) accepted the

-Company's contentions and quashed the demand raised.
+The Group received a favourable order from the Commissioner of Income Tax (Appeals) for the year 2001-02 where in the Commissioner of Income Tax (Appeals) accepted the Company's contentions and quashed the demand raised.
 The Income tax department appealed against the above mentioned order with ITAT.
 ITAT, in an earlier year passed an order setting aside both the orders of the Commissioner of Income Tax (Appeals) as well as the Assessing Officer and remanded the matter back to the Assessing Officer for reassessment.
 The Group preferred an appeal with the Hon'ble High Court of Karnataka against the order of the ITAT.
 The Hon'ble High Court of Karnataka has dismissed the appeal filed against the order of ITAT and upheld the order passed by the ITAT and accordingly the case is pending before Assessing Officer for re-assessment.
 The Deputy Commissioner of Income tax has completed the reassessment & has issued a Final assessment order with a revised demand amounting to Rs 202 due to transfer pricing adjustments.
 Management believes that the position taken by it on the matter is tenable and hence, no adjustment has been made to the financial statements.
 The Company has filed an appeal with Commissioner of Income Tax (Appeals).